lohidenver/SpringMVCFilmCRUD/README.md

 #SpringMVCFilmCRUD
+Dave and Brandon

+#Description
+This is a full stack application that runs a simple film query where you are able to search through a database of films.
+The application has functionality to modify films, add new films, and delete films you have added to the database.

+#Lessons Learned

+Dave -

+Brandon - Github doesn't always work on the weekends

+#Technologies used

-Application will implement full web-based C.R.U.D. functionality, using Spring MVC and the DAO pattern.
-The DAO implementation will use JDBC to persist and retrieve data.
+Application implements full web-based C.R.U.D. functionality, using Spring MVC and the DAO pattern.
+The DAO implementation uses JDBC to persist and retrieve data.

-This project included much of the work from the previous project but incorporated web functionality.
+*Tomcat  *MAMP *Slack *HTML *Java *Spring *Gradle *Github *Object Oriented Design *SQL